Andrew Knapp: Player profile

 Despite posting outstanding statistics at the minor league level and initially being viewed as an offense-first prospect, Knapp has always been seen primarily as a backup or situational catcher at the major league level, primarily due to his struggles as a hitter.
 But Knapp quickly asserted himself as a defender and game caller, earning the trust of the pitching staff, who often posted better numbers when Knapp was catching.
 In time, Knapp has improved in terms of his ability to get on base, particularly through walks and limiting strikeouts, until 2021.

 Over the course of his first several seasons at the major league level, Knapp often started on days when Zach Eflin pitched.
 Knapp and Eflin had worked together since the Double-A level and developed a strong rapport—Eflin's performance as a pitcher was appreciably stronger with Knapp behind the plate.
 Knapp was viewed as a leader in the Phillies' clubhouse and has the respect of teammates including Bryce Harper, who said during spring training in 2021, "I know everybody talks about Knapp and the way he hits or whatever, but that guy – to have a backup catcher like Knapp, he’s so good with the pitchers.
 The way he calls games, the way he frames – so much goes into it.
 He's so good back there."

 Personal life

 Knapp married Hannah Hughes in November 2018.
 His father, Mike Knapp, played 11 years of minor league baseball, and his brother and former teammate at UC Berkeley, Aaron Knapp, was an eighth-round draft pick of the Miami Marlins in 2016.
-Aaron reached the Triple-A level of the Seattle Mariners organization and is currently a minor league free agent.
+Aaron reached as high as the Triple-A level of the Seattle Mariners organization, where he last played in 2019.